DanielDaCosta/dwh-redshift/README.md

 Fill out the `dwh.cfg` with the desired redshift confirguration, s3 and IAM role

 ## Scripts
-Once you have all the infraestructure ready:
+Once you have all the infraestructure ready.
+Run the commands:

-- Run `create_tables.py`
+- Run `python create_tables.py`
-- Run `etl.py`
+- Run `python etl.py`

 # References